-Graphic designer, photographer, and collector Marc Walter specializes in vintage travel photographs, particularly photochroms, of which he has one of the world's largest collections.
-He has widely published books with images from his collection as well as his own photographs.
+Graphic designer, photographer and collector Marc Walter specializes in vintage travel photographs, particularly photochroms, of which he has one of the world’s largest collections.
+He has published numerous books featuring images from his collection as well as his own photographs.

-Sabine Arqué is a documentarian, iconographer, and author.
-She has collaborated on numerous books on the subjects of travel, the history of tourism and photography.
+Sabine Arquéis a documentarian, photo researcher and author.
+She has collaborated on numerous publications on the themes of travel, the history of tourism and photography.

 1. What exactly is a photochrom?

 A photochrom is a color proof obtained by transferring a black and white photographic negative on numerous lithographic stones: one for each final wanted color.
 This was done using a specific new process, “the Photochrom process”, invented in 1889 by the Swiss Hans Jakob Schmidt, chief lithographer at the Orell Füssli printworks in Zurich.

 The Photochrom process allowed a color proof to be obtained from a black-and-white negative.
 It is a planographic method of reproduction : each color required the use of a different lithographic stones and therefore a minimum of four: red, blue, yellow, and black.
 The stone was coated with transparent ink, which was then transferred to photographic printing paper.

 3. Can you explain the commercial success of photochroms at the time where they first appeared?